Trindade11/Spec-Orchestrator/README.md

 # Spec Orchestrator

-> A complete Spec-Driven Development (SDD) methodology toolkit for AI-assisted software development
+> An AI-native Spec-Driven Development toolkit that keeps your specs, code, and agents in sync

+Use this if you’re currently coding by vibe with AI and want to move to a visual, spec-driven, PDCA-aligned workflow.

 **Version**: 1.0.0 | **License**: MIT | **Status**: Production Ready